Responsibility &

 A comprehensive global database has been developed with a profile on every product, including its ingredients and core nutritional value.
 As part of this global database, Lactalis American Group has contributed data on over 700 products along with their ingredient information and nutrient profiles.

-Clean & Simple
+Fresh & Simple

-We take pride in being the global dairy experts and making all of our products nutritious, clean and simple.
-Using only quality ingredients, we have embarked on a clean label initiative to meet the needs of the American consumer.
-We reviewed scientific literature on the health impacts of additives in the food industry to identify 13 colorants and preservatives that we will avoid in 100% of our innovations.
-We also developed an internal scoring system to help prioritize avoidance of these ingredients any future development.
+We take pride in being the global dairy experts and making all of our products nutritious, fresh and simple.
+Using only quality ingredients, we have embarked on an initiative to meet the needs of the American consumer.
+We reviewed scientific literature on the health impacts of additives in the food industry to identify 13 colorants and preservatives that we will avoid in our future innovations.
+We also developed an internal scoring system to prioritize avoidance of these ingredients in future development.
+From our beloved brand Rondelé, where we removed all stabilizers, to our renowned Feta and Mozzarella cheeses that contains no added whitening agents, you can be sure our brands adhere to our high standards We monitor sugar and salt thresholds for all of our dairy products through annual systematic evaluations and adhere to strict guidelines aligned with national guidance.

 Important Certifications